jordanlei/transformer-sandbox/README.md

   - Training visualization and metrics analysis
   - Real-time text generation with custom prompts
   - Optimized for Apple Silicon (MPS) and CPU
+- **🔍 Semantic Embeddings Demo**: Interactive exploration of word embeddings
+  - PCA visualization of word relationships
+  - Understanding semantic similarities in the embedding space
+  - Analysis of how the model represents language structure

 ## Installation